-Software giant sees channel partners and cloud key to wider New Zealand reach.
+Software giant SAP sees channel partners and cloud key to wider New Zealand reach.

 After years of talking a good cloud story, SAP finally brought its cloud to New Zealand along with a new manager for the business.

 The world’s largest business software company took the wraps off it new offering at a swanky Auckland Hilton function.
 There customers and business partners heard about the localised software and investments in partners.
 The crowd also met incoming Head of SAP Cloud Solutions for New Zealand, Keir Garrett.